pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/README.md

 - For ROM, add the ROM bank number in front of banks hexdump.
 - OS ROM vectors to display as Entry Points

-You can check ARIFE Javascript inline code and comments for other ideas, and come back to me!
+You can check ARIFE Tool Javascript inline code and comments for other ideas, and come back to me!

 Enjoy!